 February 19, 1954: A Star Is Born filming consisted of retakes on the “Interior Down Beat Club” (“The Man That Got Away”).
 Time started: 10 a.m.; finished: 6:05 p.m.
 The assistant director’s notes state: “6:05 p.m.: Miss Garland too tired to work; Production 41 days behind schedule.”

 The version filmed on this day (and the following day) is what we see in the final film.
-This was the third version filmed and is completely different in look and composition to the two earlier versions.
+This was the third version filmed and is completely different in look and composition from the two earlier versions.

 Photos provided by Kim Lundgreen.
 Thanks, Kim!